Form 990 Schedule J

 Who must file Schedule J?

-An organization that answered “Yes” on Form 990, Part IV, Checklist of Required Schedules line 23, must complete and attach Schedule J along with its 990 return.
+An organization that answered “Yes” on IRS Form 990, Part IV, Checklist of Required Schedules line 23, must complete and attach Schedule J along with its 990 return.

 If an organization isn't required to file Form 990 but chooses to do so, it must file a complete return and provide all of the information requested, including the required schedules.